BrianD-Reagan/Be_Brave/README.md

 ### About the game
 An early project of mine to create a game using object-oriented programming with C++.

+Requires a gcc compoiler with C++11.
+To change version of C++, modify line 2 of Makefile (the game should work on more current versions).
 To play, clone this repository and run `make` followed by `./play`.
 Once you're all done, to clean up binary files, run `make clean`.